FlexMeasures/flexmeasures/documentation/features/scheduling.rst

      - ``0kW`` (only consumption)
      - Device-level power constraint on production.
 How much power can be supplied by this asset.
 A constant limit, or see [#sensor_field]_.

-.. [#sensor_field] For some fields, it is possible to supply a sensor instead of one fixed value (``{"sensor": 51}``), which allows for more dynamic contexts, for instance power limits which change over time.
+.. [#sensor_field] For some fields, it is possible to supply a sensor instead of one fixed value (``{"sensor": 51}``), which allows for more dynamic contexts, for instance power limits that change over time.

 .. [#storage_efficiency] The storage efficiency (e.g. 95% or 0.95) to use for the schedule is applied over each time step equal to the sensor resolution.
 For example, a storage efficiency of 95 percent per (absolute) day, for scheduling a 1-hour resolution sensor, should be passed as a storage efficiency of :math:`0.95^{1/24} = 0.997865`.